deparkes/texlog/README.md

 # Requirements

-For texlog to work, you have to be able to type
+For texlog to work, you have to be able to run this:

 	'texcount -inc thesis.tex'